I am an engineering operator working where technical systems, operating discipline, and judgment under load meet.

 I’ve contributed to social empowerment and community building for over a decade.

-Project Stable Staples (2020) Co-founded during COVID to provide rapid-response support for families in rental communities.
-Raised SGD 160,000, supported 2,600+ individuals across 600+ households, built a donation portal in under 2 days, and maintained zero expense ratio.
-Later received the President’s Volunteerism and Philanthropy Awards People of Good recognition.
-It is one example of coordinating quickly under pressure.
+Project Stable Staples (2020) Co-founded during COVID as a rapid volunteer response for families in rental communities.
+The project raised over SGD 160,000, supported more than 600 households, launched a donation portal in under 2 days, and operated with zero expense ratio.
+It later received the President’s Volunteerism and Philanthropy Awards People of Good recognition.

 GeekcampSG (2011–2014) Lead Organizer.
 Grew the community substantially and helped lay the groundwork for later developer outreach work.